I started a list once but I can't find it. I keep too many notebooks in too many places. One of my many faults.

 I saw Ted Danson exiting the Regency once, back when the Regency was still the Regency and we still went there to see Betty Buckley.
 He was the silver fox the term "silver fox" was invented to describe.

 I've seen Jeff Goldblum and Neil Patrick Harris at the theater—both for different performances of Mary Stuart, I think.
-Wise choice, if true.
-Also Kate Winslet with Sam Mendes—back in the day—and Maggie Gyllenhaal with Peter Sarsgaard, both at the same performance of Endgame at BAM.
+Smart move, if true.
+Also Kate Winslet with Sam Mendes—back in the day—and Maggie Gyllenhaal with Peter Sarsgaard, both at the same performance of Endgame at BAM, starring (of course) Elaine Stritch.
 There are more.
 Diane Sawyer, Mike Nichols, Dana Ivey, all at Encores!.
 Wes Anderson at Playwrights Horizons.
 I'm forgetting a lot of people, I know.
 SarahB would remember.
 She sees famous people all the time.

 People eating at the same restaurant where I was also eating: Patti LuPone, Renée Fleming, Christina Hendricks, Bill Nighy, Alan Alda, Linda Lavin, Christine Ebersole, Donna Murphy, Raul Esparza.
 Harriet Walter, Janet McTeer, John Benjamin Hickey, Marian Seldes.
 Stephen Sondheim, Hal Prince.
 There are more.
 They escape me.